 - Prevention.
 The most environmentally effective solution is to reduce the generation of waste including the re-use of products.
 Much progress has been made by producers and consumers to minimize waste, for instance in reducing packaging and throwing less away.
-The overall objective is to decouple waste generation from economic growth. - Preparing for re-use.
+The overall objective is to de-couple waste generation from economic growth. - Preparing for re-use.
 Products that have become waste can be checked, cleaned or repaired so that they can be reused. - Recycling.
 Waste materials can be reprocessed into products, materials or substances including compost.
-Considerable progress has been made in Gloucestershire with 42% of MSW but only 17% of managed C&I being reused/recycled.
-It is estimated that some 80% of MSW or C&I waste is reusable or recyclable so there is some potential for much higher recycling rates. - Other Recovery.
+Considerable progress has been made in Gloucestershire with 48% of MSW but only 17% of managed C&I being re-used/recycled.
+It is estimated that some 80% of MSW or C&I waste is reusable or recyclable so there is some potential for much higher recycling rates.
+The Gloucestershire County Council target is 60% by 2020. - Other Recovery.
 Waste can serve a useful purpose by replacing other materials that would otherwise have been used, including using waste to generate energy.
-Gloucestershire has currently no facilities for other recovery of residual MSW or C&I waste though there is planning approval for a 30,000 t.p.a gasification plant at the Moreton Valence site.
+Gloucestershire will soon have 193,000 tpa of capacity at Javelin Park for other recovery of residual MSW or C&I waste.
+There is also planning approval for a 30,000 tpa gasification plant at the Moreton Valence site.
 There are a number of different technologies and these are set out in full in publications by Defra; technology is developing all the time. - Disposal.
 This is the least desirable solution where none of the above options is appropriate.
-The commonest form of disposal in Gloucestershire is to landfill with some 57% of MSW and 83% of C&I waste currently going to landfill.
+The commonest form of disposal in Gloucestershire is to landfill with some 52% of MSW and 83% of C&I waste currently going to landfill.
 There are growing financial penalties (Landfill Tax) for disposal to landfill.
 Given the potential to divert waste from landfill it is estimated that there will be no need for further landfill capacity over the next 15years.